Azure-Samples/ms-identity-android-java/README.md

 From menu, select *Run* > *Run 'app'*.

+//TODO: Explain how to sign-in and click around in the app to test the various modes and call to graph. (see https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/master/5-WebApp-AuthZ/5-2-Groups/README.md for reference)

 ## About the code

-The following files have code that would be of interest to you.
+The following files have the code that would be of interest to you.

 ### SingleAccountModeFragment class

    Contains code showing how the `Single Account` Mode is implemented.
-The includes authentication, obtaining the token, and making a graph api call using the obtained token.
-Following steps gives you more details.
+The includes authentication, obtaining the token, and making a Graph api call using the obtained token.

+   The following steps give you more details.

-   1. Create SingleAccount PublicClientApplication:
+   1. Create a SingleAccount PublicClientApplication:

       ```java
             PublicClientApplication.createSingleAccountPublicClientApplication(getContext(),